For the past 5 years, I have had the goal of visiting each of the 7 Wonders of the world. Traveling to Peru and seeing Machu Picchu was one of them.

 If you have the time to take a dip in the hot springs I recommend you do so before grabbing the train out.

-Picking An Inca Trail Tour Operator
+Finding the Best Inca Trail Tour Operator

 Alright, let’s talk logistics.

 We had to book the tour about 6 months in advance to reserve a spot.
-Keep that in mind as you will need good long range planning to make sure your spot is reserved.
+Keep that in mind as you will need good long-range planning to make sure your spot is reserved.

-Tour operators normally arrange groups of eight to sixteen people, and you will hike with people from all around the world.
+Tours to Machu Picchu normally arrange groups of eight to sixteen people, and you will hike with people from all around the world.
 You can arrange a private tour, but this can be considerably more expensive with a smaller group.

 We managed with a group of six (not including the guide, porters, and cook).
 From what I have seen, the price is around $500-$700 USD per person.
 We paid at the lower end as my wife is Colombian and we found a tour operator that catered more to the Spanish speaking South American clientele.